Research > Technology Reviews > Hydrolyzed Collagen > “Q&A”

 Why are you writing about ‘hydrolyzed collagen’, also sometimes known as ‘collagen peptides’?
 Two reasons: First, Eric Hörst’s new company PhysiVāntage recently began promoting a product specific to climbers called Supercharged Collagen.
 He also sent me some of his product and his white paper.
 Second, I received a few comments of interest in the background research behind hydrolyzed collagen as a supplement.
 You can see my overview of Supercharged Collagen here.

 What is the supplement intended to help heal/strengthen?
-The evidence suggests that hydrolyzed collagen may be promising as a recovery tool for muscle and “sinew” (a “catch-all” phrase for tendons – which connect muscle-to-bone, and ligaments – which connect bone-to-bone), assuming the right stimulation (exercise).
+The evidence suggests that hydrolyzed collagen may be promising as a recovery tool for muscle and “sinew” (a “catch-all” phrase for tendons – which connect muscle-to-bone, and ligaments – which connect bone-to-bone), assuming the right stimulation (exercise) and a few additional assumptions (discussed later).

 Climbers care about tendons, though, right?!
 Yes, but there is a lot of similarity between tendons (like the long flexor tendons which help you flex your fingers) and ligaments (like the “a-bands” or “pulleys” you always hear people are injuring).
 This is why I mostly refer to “sinew” even though there are differences in how flexible they are, and what they do.